yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 * Matplotlib 1.3+ is necessary for many of the example scripts, which use it to plot the data, but is not required to use the basic PTT functionality in your own scripts.

-Probably the easiest way to satisfy all of these dependencies at once is to install Continuum Analytics' "Anaconda" Python distribution (https://store.continuum.io/cshop/anaconda/), which is free and comes with all of the dependencies preinstalled.
+Probably the easiest way to satisfy all of these dependencies at once is to install Continuum Analytics' "Anaconda" Python distribution (https://store.continuum.io/cshop/anaconda/), which is free and comes with all of the dependencies pre-installed.

 On Mac OS, macports contains all the necessary software.